Gorilla Planner

 Quick answer

-As of March 25, 2026, most Uganda and Rwanda travelers should do four things early: book a travel-clinic appointment at least a month before departure, make sure routine vaccines and measles protection are current, discuss Hepatitis A, Hepatitis B, typhoid, yellow fever, and any risk-based vaccines, and get a prescription malaria plan.
-The key country difference is yellow fever entry logic: Uganda is strict, Rwanda is conditional.
+As of March 25, 2026, most Uganda and Rwanda travelers should do four things early: book a travel-clinic appointment at least a month before departure, check routine vaccines and measles coverage, discuss Hepatitis A, Hepatitis B, typhoid, yellow fever, and any itinerary-based vaccines, and get a prescription malaria plan.
+The key country split is yellow-fever entry rules: Uganda is stricter, Rwanda is conditional.

 High-signal health checks